 You can also check the websites of companies and professional bodies for vacancies.

 Macdonald & Company is a recruitment agency approved by RICS that specialises in vacancies for property and construction professionals.

 Speculative applications may be successful, especially to smaller companies.
 Directories of relevant employers are available from RICS Find a Surveyor.

-Many land/geomatics surveyors decide to work towards professional qualification and chartered status once they have started their career.
+Many land/geomatics surveyors decide to work towards professional qualification and chartered status once they've started their career.

-To become chartered with the RICS, you need to complete the Assessment of Professional Competence (APC).
+To become chartered with RICS, you'll need to complete the Assessment of Professional Competence (APC).
 This is built around specific assignments linked to your chosen branch of surveying.
-You will need at least two years' experience of working in the role to be able to pass the APC.
+You'll also need at least two years' experience of working in the role to be able to pass the APC.

 You can also gain professional qualification with the CIOB.